-At Monk field Park:
+At Monkfield Park:

-- We promote a healthy, safe and caring environment for all pupils and staff. - We provide a broad and balanced curriculum for all our pupils, having considered gender, ability and culture. - We promote pupils' self-esteem and emotional well-being and help them to form and maintain worthwhile and satisfying relationships, based on respect for themselves and for others, at home, at school, in the C&LC and in the community. - We prepare our pupils to meet the challenges of adult life with confidence. - We provide sufficient information and support to enable our pupils to make safe choices. - Through an enriched curriculum, we provide young people with opportunities to develop the necessary skills to manage their lives effectively. - We help our young people to learn to respect themselves and others and move safely from childhood, through adolescence, into adulthood. - We create a wider awareness of religious, cultural and moral values and respect for different ethnic groups, religious beliefs and ways of life. - We promote an inclusive ethos and culture where tolerance and respect are promoted and diversity and difference are recognised and celebrated. - To respond quickly and effectively to incidents of bullying using a restorative approach and /or sanctions where necessary - To apply reasonable and proportionate disciplinary sanctions to CYP causing the bullying - To support CYP who are bullying in recognising the seriousness of their behaviour and to offer support and counselling to help them to readjust their behaviour - To safeguard and offer support and comfort to CYP who have been bullied and provide longer term support where necessary to reduce the likelihood of negative effectives on their behaviour and self-esteem. - To address the emotional and behavioural needs of CYP who bully others to reduce the likelihood of repeated incidents of bullying - To identify vulnerable CYP and those critical moments and transitions when CYP may become more vulnerable to bullying and provide additional support/safeguarding when needed - To ensure all staff are trained and supported to enable them to model positive relationships - To regularly monitor incidents of bullying and harassment and report to responsible bodies e.g. governors - To provide a curriculum framework for Personal Social and Health Education and Citizenship that includes learning about bullying, diversity, discrimination and personal safety.
+- We promote a healthy, safe and caring environment for all pupils and staff. - We provide a broad and balanced curriculum for all our pupils, having considered gender, ability and culture. - We promote pupils' self-esteem and emotional well-being and help them to form and maintain worthwhile and satisfying relationships, based on respect for themselves and for others, at home, at school, in the C&LC and in the community. - We prepare our pupils to meet the challenges of adult life with confidence. - We provide sufficient information and support to enable our pupils to make safe choices. - Through an enriched curriculum, we provide young people with opportunities to develop the necessary skills to manage their lives effectively. - We help our young people to learn to respect themselves and others and move safely from childhood, through adolescence, into adulthood. - We create a wider awareness of religious, cultural and moral values and respect for different ethnic groups, religious beliefs and ways of life. - We promote an inclusive ethos and culture where tolerance and respect are promoted and diversity and difference are recognised and celebrated.

-Other school and C&LC polices which support our Anti Bullying policy include whole school and C&LC Positive Behaviour, PSHE, Inclusion, Equality and Community Cohesion policies, Acceptable Use of ICT, Sex and Relationships Education, Gifted and Talented, SEND and Staffing policies.
+Other school and C&LC polices which support our Anti Bullying policy include whole school and C&LC Positive Behaviour, PSHE, Inclusion, Equality and Community Cohesion policies, Gender and Equality scheme, Acceptable Use of ICT policy, Sex and Relationships Education, Gifted and Talented, SEN and Staffing policies.

-We are also participating in the following local and national programmes and areas of work which support the implementation of this policy: Cambridgeshire Primary Development Programme and
+As well as engaging in the National Healthy School and C&LC Programme, we are also participating in the following local and national programmes and areas of work which support the implementation of this policy: Primary Social and Emotional Aspects of Learning Programme (SEAL) and Continuing Professional Development for teachers and support staff.